Tooth Extraction Q & A

 Next, Dr. Lee uses a tool called an elevator to lift the tooth and loosen the base of the tooth.
 Finally, he uses a pair of forceps to gently rock the tooth back and forth until it is atraumatically removed.

 Occasionally, a stubborn tooth will resist coming out.
 In these and more complex cases, the tooth may need to be prepared into smaller pieces for removal.
 Dr. Lee prides himself in making simple and surgical extractions minimally invasive and atraumatic.
 The manner in which Dr. Lee extracts teeth causes minimal trauma to the surrounding tissues.
 This in turn makes a speedy recovery but also preserves the surrounding bone to maintain the jawbone for future implants, prosthesis, and jaw shape.

 Once removed, Dr. Lee packs gauze over the site and has you place pressure on the area by biting down.
 If necessary, he uses stitches to close the socket.

 While you won’t experience any pain during the actual procedure, you might notice some tenderness and swelling after a tooth extraction.
 Dr. Lee will provide individualized post-treatment care that may include antibiotics, special mouthrinse, anti-inflammatory, and pain medications.

 He may ask you to apply an ice pack to the area immediately after the procedure.
 You’ll need to rest for at least 24 hours and limit your physical activity for a few days, and it may be a few days before you can eat solid foods again.

 It’s important to keep your mouth clean and avoid smoking after a tooth extraction.
-Dr. Choi will follow up with you to make sure you are healing as planned.
+Dr. Lee will follow up with you to make sure you are healing as planned.

 To learn more about tooth extraction procedures at Pacific Northwest Dental Care, schedule an appointment online or over the phone today.